hylandtechoutreach/coding-activities/HtmlCssLesson.md

 Once you save the file, take a look at the web preview on the right - make sure your new header text shows up!

+>_Note: It may be necessary to make two changes and save twice; StackBlitz can be a little glitchy_

 ## Adding a Welcome Paragraph
 Now it's time to add a totally new element.
 The **paragraph** element is used to display normal text on a webpage.
 Its tags are `<p>` and `</p>`, with text content between.